wang-q/withncbi/pop/OPs-download.md

-# Operating steps for each groups
+# Downloading steps for each groups

 Less detailed than Trichoderma in [README.md](README.md), but include examples for genomes out of WGS, which usually in better assembling levels.